HydrosPlays/ultrarumbleguide/pages/character/cementoss.md

     <img src="https://ultrarumble.com/assets/Character/Ch101/GUI/Skill/T_ui_Skill_Ch101_Unique1.png" width="400" /></br>
 </p>

 Cementoss' Alpha is his main form of damage, mobility, cover and movement.
-With his Quirk Skill Alpha, Cementoss fires a cement ball that becomes a pillar on impact, with both the projectile and the pillar dealing damage.
+With his Quirk Skill Alpha, Cementoss fires a cement ball that becomes a pillar on impact.
+Up to **3** Alpha pillars can exist at the same time; trying to create a 4th one makes the oldest pillar break.
+Both the pillar and the initial cement ball projectile do damage.

 (insert gifs - hitting pillar and hitting shot)

 When firing at your feet you will automatically ride the pillar, esential for his structure building and overall gameplay.
-Up to **3** Alpha pillars can exist at the same time.
-When trying to create a 4th one, the oldest pillar will break.

 (insert gifs - making one pillar and making 4 then breaking)

 ###Alpha: Building

+One of the Alpha's main uses consists of building structures.
+It can be piled up on virtually any surface, including itself, Beta and Gamma.
+This fact, mixed with the ammount of charges and its size-shape make it the perfect building block for any sort of structures.
+The most common one consists of piling 3 alphas on top of eachother (often finishing the top with a Gamma), often used to heal from a high and safe place.

+(gif)

 ###Alpha: Blockage

+Due to the Alpha pillar size, it's one of the best methods to block passages and entrances in My Hero Ultra Rumble.
+Since the pillar can be created in almost every surface blocking is very easy and rewarding to perform.
+Furthermore, Alpha pillars are resistant and will take many hits from the enemy to break.
+While this is often recomended, full teams or certain skills like charged [All For One's](https://ultrarumble.com/character/16) Alpha can break the pillar fast.

 ## Beta Skill - Load-Bearing Wall
 <p align="center">